Posted on 25th May 2016

 Hospices in the UK care for around 360,000 people every year, and Hospice UK works closely with them to support their work.

-In a fatal industrial disease claim, such as mesothelioma, it has long been established that the estate of the deceased claimant can claim an amount to compensate the family for the gratuitous care which the deceased received from them.
+In a fatal asbestos and mesothelioma compensation claim, such as mesothelioma, it has long been established that the estate of the deceased claimant can claim an amount to compensate the family for the gratuitous care which the deceased received from them.

 However what is sometimes overlooked is that the costs incurred by a hospice in providing care in the final weeks of the deceased’s life can also be recovered in a claim.
 The estate of the deceased can pursue and include within their claim the costs of a voluntary carer, like a family member.
 As the claim is made for the cost of voluntary care there is no reason to restrict this only to family and friends and so a claim can also be made on behalf of the hospice for the value of their gratuitous care.